RedXBeard/gitwatcher-ui/README.md

 Installation on Mac
 -------------------
-download and install <code>https://app.box.com/s/6dqltq9341x15ee32off</code>
+download and install <code>https://app.box.com/s/6dqltq9341x15ee32off </code>

 Installing on Windows
 ---------------------
-download and install <code>https://app.box.com/s/ae5aozoiu2qiyns1wwuy</code>
+download <code>https://app.box.com/s/ae5aozoiu2qiyns1wwuy </code> and copy unarchived folder into application folder create shortcuts that is what you want then app ready to use.

 Complete
 --------